sci-42ver/SDF_exercise_solution/README.md

 - 4.19
   - a.
     > look for a functional solution—but don't try too hard!
+## related with compiler
+- better to do with some basic compiler backgrounds which includes type-inference
+  - 4.14
+    > make it *as general as you can*
+    - I even didn't know what to do for that "general case", more specifically I didn't know what problems will have for "procedures passed as arguments and returned as values" when we assume all procedures with generic arguments ~~(so "free variables" are )~~.
+    - related
+      - 4.16
 ## related with complexity analysis: better done after CRLS
 - 4.18
 # Notice